 Long term benefits

-GSIM provides a set of standardised information objects, which are the inputs and outputs in the design and production of statistical business processes.
-By defining information objects common to all statistical production, regardless of subject matter, GSIM enables statistical organisations to rethink how their business could be more efficiently organised.
+GSIM provides a set of standardised information classes, which are the inputs and outputs in the design and production of statistical business processes.
+By defining information classes common to all statistical production, regardless of subject matter, GSIM enables statistical organisations to rethink how their business could be more efficiently organised.

 GSIM could be used to direct future investment towards areas of statistical production where the common need is greatest.
 It could also enable some degree of specialisation within the international statistical community.
 For example, some organisations could specialise in seasonal adjustment, time series analysis or data validation, and other organisations could take advantage of this expertise.